 Almost made the list: St. Pauli Biergarten, Sannergata 1 B

-Located by Akerselva river lies the beer garden St. Pauli.
-They’re only open during the summer, but once they’re open they have garden games such as badminton.
+Located by the Akerselva River lies the beer garden St. Pauli.
+They’re only open during the summer, but they have garden games such as badminton once they’re available.
 If you love sports, or should we say football, you need to go here – St. Pauli only shows old but golden football matches.
+Check it out here.